Covariant Symanzik identities: Vector bundles

 \subsection{Laplacians}

 To the situation that we are describing since the beginning of this paper, is associated a Laplace operator, which is our main object of interest.
-A simple definition of this operator, acting on $\Omega^{0}(\U,\F)$, would be to set
+A simple definition of this operator, acting on $\Omega^{0}(\F)$, would be the following: